-Directors have the right to seek independent professional advice in connection with their duties and responsibilities at the company's expense, to help them carry out their responsibilities.
-Prior notification to the Chairman, and the Board's approval is required.
+Directors have the right to seek independent professional advice in connection with their duties and responsibilities at the Company's expense, to help them carry out their responsibilities.
+Prior notification to the Chair, and the Board's approval is required.

-Board Committees
+Board committees

-There are currently four Board Committees whose powers and procedures are governed by the Company's Constitution and the relevant Committees' charter.
-These are the Audit Committee, the Remuneration and Nomination Committee, the Risk & Compliance Committee and Technology, Digital and Innovation Committee.
+There are currently five Board Committees whose powers and procedures are governed by the Company's Constitution and the relevant Committees' charter.
+These are the Audit Committee, the Remuneration & Nomination Committee, the Risk & Compliance Committee, the Technology, Digital & Innovation Committee, and the Regulatory Review Committee.
 Other Committees may be established from time-to-time to consider matters of special importance.
-Further, there are a number of management committees, i.e. Asset and Liability Committee, Credit Committee, Diversity and Inclusion Committee and Workplace Health and Safety Committee which provide minutes and outcomes to the Board Committees.
+Further, there are a number of management committees, i.e. Asset and Liability Committee, Credit Committee, Environment, Governance and Social Committee, Diversity, Equity and Inclusion Committee, Ventures Committee and Workplace Health and Safety Committee which provide minutes and outcomes to the Board Committees.